China confirms attendance at U.S.-hosted naval exercises in June

 But China has never participated in the event, although it did send observers to RIMPAC in 1998, the Pentagon says.
 U.S. officials said in March that China had accepted the invitation.
 [ID:nL1N0CEAGF]

-The official People's Liberation Army Daily, quoting a navy spokesman, said it would be the first time the Chinese navy would be participating in the joint exercises organised by the U.S. navy.
+The official People's Liberation Army Daily, quoting a navy spokesman, said it would be the first time the Chinese navy would be participating in the joint exercises organized by the U.S. navy.

 Besides the two warships, a supply ship, a hospital ship and two helicopters will also be part of the Chinese delegation, the newspaper added.